 The Market Supplement Review Committee (MSRC) reviewed updated documentation submitted in the annual review process regarding the market supplement for the Occupational Therapist classification.
 The initial market supplement report was released by the Market Supplement Review Committee August 6, 2002 and implemented on October 16, 2002.
 The market supplement for the Occupational Therapist classification was last increased in May 2008 through the market supplement adjudication process.

 There were ten health regions that reported to this analysis on Occupational Therapists.
-Occupational Therapists are members of HSAS.
+Occupational Therapists are members of the Health Sciences Association of Saskatchewan (HSAS).

 Role of an Occupational Therapist: